 'I received two days ago your letter of the 29th Nov. & in this you will find a draft for £200. - which with the £50. - sent a few weeks since will pay you for the White Girl.
 I dont much like its going to the Exposition, I fear it will be injured, or lost.
 How about its size? the very extreme length my rooms will afford is 8. feet. if the picture is longer I shall be unable to hang it except in the small blue room, between dining & large salon … & the light falls upon the left side as you look at it if hung in this small room.'
 4

 Despite this objection, Whistler did exhibit it at the Exposition Universelle.
-Again, in 1868, George wrote from St Petersburg, 'I hope you will find time before next Spring to finish my picture'.
+George wrote again from St Petersburg in 1868, 'I hope you will find time before next Spring to finish my picture'.
 5 In fact Whistler never sent it to his brother; it was his nephew, Thomas Delano Whistler (1857-1921), who eventually received it, and who later sold it.
 In November 1894, Edward Guthrie Kennedy (1849-1932) asked if the painting was worth £1500.0.0, and in January of the following year told Whistler that it was for sale: ' "The White Girl" is for sale, but I have not heard the price asked.
 I am under the impression that $15,000 is demanded, but what would be accepted by the owner is another matter.
 No one here takes the amount seriously as far as I can learn.'
 6 In March 1896 Kennedy reported, 'I hear that Tom Whistler has sold the White Girl to a Mass. man', but in fact it was to a Connecticut man: H. Whittemore of Naugatuck, who had bought it through Boussod, Valadon & Co., New York, on 28 February 1896, for $6500.
 7

 Robert Goodloe Harper Pennington (1854 or 1855-d.
 1920) told Whistler that he had tried to dissuade 'that silly Tom' from selling, 'begged him not to sell the picture - tried my best to make him understand the wonder of it & the honor it was to own such a work, to pass it down as an heirloom.'
 8 Whistler drafted an acid letter to his nephew: